bainewedlock/workflowdemo/README.md

 ## Management UI
 We want an overview of workflows, especially unfinished ones.
-We want to see the details of a failed workflow and a button to easily retry at its current step.
-The UI uses active directory/cookie authentication in order to identify the users who resume/terminate worfklows.
+We want to see the details of a failed workflow and a button to easily retry at its current step. (e.g. after manual intervention) The UI uses active directory/cookie authentication in order to identify the users who resume/terminate worfklows.